-117 The bolt (or equivalent working part in other types of firearm) must not be closed (or opened after being closed) on a live round if the barrel is elevated at more than 70 mils (approximately 4°) above the horizontal.
+117 The actions of closing or opening the bolt (or equivalent working part in other types of firearm) on a live round may only be carried out if the barrel is elevated less than 70 mils (approximately 4°) above the horizontal.
 In practice this means that when closing or opening the bolt with a live round in the chamber the barrel should be horizontal and laterally aligned within the target lane.